backAll Articles

 • Let’s do it this way…

 • How might the team go about jump-starting this initiative?
 What might be your highest-level contribution to this initiative?
-What are the Individual Priorities that need to be set in order to achieve this initiative?
+What are the Individual Priorities that need to be set to achieve this initiative?

 • The first step should be for the team to…